codingforeveryone/READMEs/JavaScript/JavaScript-Classes.md

 	};

-	var house = House('red'); //instantiation pattern
+	var house = house('red'); //instantiation pattern

-This is not as efficient as using the properties of its prototype which is known as delegating through fallback.
+`this` is not as efficient as using the properties of its prototype which is known as delegating through fallback.

 ###Prototypal

 If a method or property is called on an object, where it does not exist for that object, JavaScript will check if it's defined on its fallback object.
 (See the README on [Inheritance and JavaScript](https://github.com/codingforeveryone/READMEs/blob/master/JavaScript/inheritance-and-javascript.md)).
 Fallbacks are like a back-up plan for objects, they are the cornerstone of *prototypal* style.
-Every function has a property called prototype where the fallback methods are stored.
-So in the prototypal House function, the House function's property (House.prototype) is explicitly delegated as the fallback location for EVERY house object created by House.
-So every method in House.prototype is available to every object created by House.
+Every function has a property called `prototype` where the fallback methods are stored.
+So in the prototypal house function, the house function's property (`house.prototype`) is explicitly delegated as the fallback location for EVERY house object created by house.
+So every method in `house.prototype` is available to every object created by house.
 The advantage is that methods are not duplicated in memory.
 However, it utilises more code than the others.

-	var House = function(colour){
+	var house = function(colour){
     var obj = Object.create(House.prototype); // generate object

     obj.colour = colour;